Significant indirect tax developments at a glance

 No. However, in very specific instances SARS may be approached to grant a ruling to the effect that a non-resident company need not register for VAT, such as where a non-resident company will conduct an enterprise for a limited period only or where it conducts a passive activity in South Africa.

-Where a non-resident company is liable to register for VAT purposes, a VAT representative must be appointed.
+Where a non-resident company is liable to register for VAT purposes (except non-residents who are required to register for the supply of electronic services), a VAT representative must be appointed.

 The VAT representative, who is a natural person, has to be a resident of South Africa and will be responsible for the duties and obligations, as imposed by the VAT Act, on the company.

-Generally, returns are submitted on a two-monthly period.
+Generally, returns are submitted for a 2 monthly period.
 However, where the value of taxable supplies for a 12-month period exceeds, or is likely to exceed ZAR 30 million, a vendor must account for VAT on a monthly basis.

 Yes, in the case of imported services a non-vendor needs to submit a VAT215 form - Declaration in respect of imported services.
 Imported services relate to services provided by a non-resident to a South African resident, to the extent that the services are used for non-taxable purposes.